RamaneekGill/Twitter-Sentiment-Analysis/README.md

 advantage or disadvantage over a Gaussian class-conditional density in an LDA model for short texts.

+### TODO:
+Stemming support, this should reduce input noise.
+Yay for feature engineering!

 ### References

 Li, F., Huang, M., & Zhu, X. (2010, July).
 Sentiment Analysis with Global Topics and Local Dependency.
 In AAAI (Vol. 10, pp. 1371-1376).